EUFAR/egads-gui/README.md

 EGADS (EUFAR General Airborne Data-processing Software) is a Python-based toolbox for processing airborne atmospheric data.
 EGADS provides a framework for researchers to apply expert-contributed algorithms to data files, and acts as a platform for data intercomparison.
 Algorithms in EGADS will be contributed by members of the EUFAR Expert Working Group if they are found to be mature and well-established in the scientific community.

 EGADS GUI is a Python-based graphical user interface dedicated to EGADS.
-The project is still in early development and is not intended to be used in a production environment.
-But it can be tested if a user wants to have an overview of the possibilities.
+The project is still young, but it is stable and ready to be used in a production environment.

 EGADS and EGADS GUI are under development by EUFAR (European Facility for Airborne Research), an Integrating Activity funded by the European Commission.
 Specifically, the networking activity Standards & Protocols within EUFAR is responsible for development of toolbox, in addition to developing standards for use within the EUFAR community.
 A compilation of these standards and other Standards & Protocols products is available on the different Standards & Protocols webpages:
 * Standards & Protocols presentation: http://www.eufar.net/cms/standards-and-protocols/